anair13/anair13.github.io/_posts/2016-12-11-techreview.md

 ---
 layout: news
-title:  'Our work was featured in a Technology Review article: "AI Begins to Understand the 3-D World".'
+title:  'Our work was featured in a MIT Technology Review article: "AI Begins to Understand the 3-D World".'
 date:   2016-12-10
 types: [all, robotics, vision, python, research, caffe, machine-learning, neural-nets, opencv, ros]
 tags: [all, news]